Blowdown, $k$-wedge and evenness of quasitoric orbifolds: Blowdowns of polytopes

+The concept of blowdown of a simple polytope was discussed in \cite[Section 4]{GP2} as follows.
 If $Q_1$, $Q_2$ are simple polytopes and $Q_1$ is a blowup (see Definition \ref{defn of blowup of simple polytope}) of $Q_2$ then $Q_2$ is called a blowdown of $Q_1$.
 But it is not a precise definition, as $Q_1$ may be a blowup of another simple polytope $Q_3$, see Figure \ref{Fig_blowdown as in gp}.
 In this section, we give the precise definition of blowdown of convex polytope which enriches its beauty.

-We show when a blowdown of a simple polytope is a simple polytope and the new one possesses an induced retraction sequence in the sense of Definition \ref{def:ret_simple_polytope}.
-We prove that blowdown of a polytope is a generalization of the polytopal wedge construction of \cite{CP} which has been further used in \cite{BSS2}.
+We provide the necessary and sufficient conditions for which a blowdown of a simple polytope is again a simple polytope.
+We also show that the new one possesses an `induced retraction sequence' in the sense of Definition \ref{def:ret_simple_polytope}.
+We prove that blowdown of a polytope is a generalization of the polytopal $k$-wedge construction which is a generalization of the polytopal wedge construction of \cite{CP}.